Fisher information susceptibility for multiparameter quantum estimation: Application to multiparameter quantum estimation problems

 \section{Application to multiparameter quantum estimation problems}

 We will now address the evaluation of the FI MaS MeNoS $\Sigma[M]$ for measurement strategies in two paradigmatic examples of multiparameter quantum estimation.
 We will first consider the problem of estimating phase and phase-diffusion via qubit probes~\cite{knysh2013estimation,Vidrighin14,Altorio2015,Szczykulska_2017,Roccia_2018}, and we will then approach the estimation of centroid, separation, and relative intensities of two incoherent point sources~\cite{Rehacek2017,Rehacek18PRA,Ansari2021}.
+A companion notebook with the code used to produce the numerical results for both examples is available online~\cite{AlbarelliGitHub2024}.